Aigaleo

-Aigaleo or Egaleo (Αιγάλεω [eˈɣaleo]) is a suburban municipality in the western part of Athens, belonging to the West Athens regional administrative unit.
-It takes its name from Mount Aigaleo.
-Its population was 69,946 at the 2011 census.
+Aigaleo or Egaleo (Αιγάλεω [eˈɣaleo]) is a town and a suburban municipality in the western part of the Athens urban area, belonging to the West Athens regional administrative unit.
+It takes its name from Mount Aigaleo, whose name comes from the words αίγα/aiga/goat and λαός/laos/people.
+Its population was 65,831 at the 2021 census.

 Geography

 Aigaleo is 4 km west of Athens city centre.
 The municipality has an area of 6.450 km2.
 It is southeast of Mount Aigaleo.
 The Cephissus river flows through the industrialized eastern part of the municipality; about 1/4 of its area is taken up by factory developments.
 The town is served by two Metro stations: Egaleo and Agia Marina metro stations.
-The Motorway 1 (Athens-Thessaloniki-Evzones) passes through the town.
+The A1 motorway (Athens–Thessaloniki–Evzonoi) passes through the town.

 Aigaleo consists of the quarters Kato Aigaleo, Neo Aigaleo, Damarakia, Lioumi, Rosika, Agios Spyridonas and Agios Georgios.